Eztainu/OW_Euskaraz_Mod/README.md

 ## Installation Instructions

 3. Install the **Mod Loader** if you haven't already.
-4. Select the BasqueTranslation mod and click "Install."
+4. Select the "Outer Wilds Basque Translation" mod and click "Install."
 5. You're all set!
 Now you can launch the game and enjoy it in Euskara.

 ## Contributions